ibm-cloud-docs/containers/cs_versions.md

 **How do I know if my apps rely on `docker` instead of `containerd`?**<br>
 Examples of times that you might rely on Docker as the container runtime:
 *  If you access the Docker engine or API directly by using privileged containers, update your pods to support `containerd` as the runtime.
 *  Some third-party add-ons, such as logging and monitoring tools, that you install in your cluster might rely on the Docker engine.
-Check your provider to make sure the tools are compatible with `containerd`.
+Check with your provider to make sure the tools are compatible with `containerd`.

 <br>